styled-components/babel-plugin-styled-components/README.md

 This effectively removes stylis from your runtime bundle and should slightly improve runtime performance and shrink your bundle size.

-It automatically disables the `minify` option, since stylis already does some minifcation on your CSS.
+It automatically disables the `minify` option, since stylis already does some minification on your CSS.

 > This is experimental and we don't yet know of all limitations and bugs!
 Consider this non-production ready for now.